DjangoGirls/tutorial/en/python_introduction/README.md

 print('Hello, Django girls!')
 ```

 > **Note** You should notice one of the coolest thing about code editors: colours!
 In the Python console, everything was the same colour, now you should see that the `print` function is a different colour from the string.
 This is called "syntax highlighting", and it's a really useful feature when coding.
-The colour of things will give you hints, such as unclosed strings, or a typo in a keyword name (like the `def` in a function, which we'll see below).
+The colour of things will give you hints, such as unclosed strings or a typo in a keyword name (like the `def` in a function, which we'll see below).
 This is one of the reasons we use a code editor :)

-Obviously, you're a pretty seasoned python developer now, so feel free to write some code that you've learned today.
+Obviously, you're a pretty seasoned Python developer now, so feel free to write some code that you've learned today.

 Now we need to save the file and give it a descriptive name.
 Let's call the file **python_intro.py** and save it to your desktop.
-We can name the file anything we want, the important part here is to make sure the file ends in __.py__, this tells our computer that this is a **python executable file** and Python can run it.
+We can name the file anything we want, but the important part here is to make sure the file ends in __.py__.
+The __.py__ extension tells our operating system that this is a **python executable file** and Python can run it.

 With the file saved, it's time to run it!
 Using the skills you've learned in the command line section, use the terminal to **change directories** to the desktop.